dhellmann/pymotw/PyMOTW/optparse/index.rst

 Help Messages
 =============

-The OptionParser automatically includes a help option to all option sets, so the user can pass ``--help`` on the command line to see instructions for running the program.
+The :class:`OptionParser` automatically includes a help option to all option sets, so the user can pass ``--help`` on the command line to see instructions for running the program.
 The help message includes all of the options with an indication of whether or not they take an argument.
-It is also possible to pass help text to ``add_option()`` to give a more verbose description of an option.
+It is also possible to pass help text to :class:`add_option()` to give a more verbose description of an option.

 .. include:: optparse_help.py
     :literal: